 How This Article Got Written

-With the new iPhone XS coming out, I am sensing that the iPhone is taking even bigger center piece in my professional life.
-Part of this article was written on iPhone X, but I am certain that every aspect of this piece will be in far future as well.
-Naturally this being one of the biggest pieces I’ve ever written on the topic, it has been “Improved upon” on iPhone XS Max.
-Big chunk of creating this piece was an experiment in mobility.
+With the new iPhone XS coming out, I am sensing that the iPhone is taking an even bigger centerpiece in my professional life.
+Part of this article was written on iPhone X, but I am certain that every aspect of this piece will be in the far future as well.
+Naturally, this being one of the biggest pieces I’ve ever written on the topic, it has been “Improved upon” on iPhone XS Max.
+A big chunk of creating this piece was an experiment in mobility.